maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Stateful failover for firewall platforms.
 + Chassis clusters for firewall platforms.
 + **Feedback : Stateful failover and chassis clusters for firewall platforms helps ensure that the network is highly resilient.**
++ How-swappable chassis components.
++ Redundant network devices
++ **Feedback : Hot-swappable chassis components and redundant network devices helps ensure that the network is highly resilient.**
++ multiple physical uplinks
++ LAGs towards the LAN.
++ **Feedback : Multiple physical uplinks and LAGs towards the LAN helps ensure that the network is highly resilient.
+Note that two REs can be placed in the high-end SRX devices, however, the second RE does not act as a backup RE.**
 + EX Series
 + QFX Series
 + **Feedback : A VCF is constructed using a spine-and-leaf architecture.
 Each spine device must be a QFX5100 device.
 In an optimal VCF configuration, the leaf devices are also QFX5100 devices.
 You can, however, also configure QFX3600, QFX3500, and EX4300 switches as leaf devices.**